Dialamasri/dialamasri.github.io/README.md

 ## Papers
-- Short Term Impacts of Covid-19 on Brazil's Labor Markets
+- [Short Term Impacts of Covid-19 on Brazil's Labor Markets] (https://www.imf.org/en/Publications/WP/Issues/2021/03/05/The-Short-Term-Impact-of-COVID-19-on-Labor-Markets-Poverty-and-Inequality-in-Brazil-50124).

-  *Work in progress in collaboration with the IMF as part of the Fund Internship Programme (2020)*
+*Al Masri, Diala ; Flamini, Valentina ; Toscani, Fredrick G.*

-- The Impact of Migration on Trade: Evidence from Brazil, submitted to Inter-American Development Bank (IDB) working papers
+ - [The Impact of Migration on Trade: Evidence from Brazil] (https://publications.iadb.org/en/impact-migration-trade-evidence-brazil#:~:text=Our%20results%20suggest%20that%20overall,increasing%20total%20imports%20by%2035%25.)
  *Al Masri, D and Silva, C. (2020).*

 <!---3.
 Revisiting the effects of a Peruvian Conditional Cash Transfer on